Are you selling fishing licenses?

-Why would you need to get a surety bond if you are issuing fishing licenses?
+Why would you need to get a surety bond if you are issuing or selling fishing licenses?
 Because the law requires it.
-Your state may require you to secure a fishing license bond if you want to sell fishing licenses.
+Your state may require you to secure a fishing license bond if you are planning on selling fishing licenses.
 Same goes for selling hunting licenses.

 Fishing or hunting license bond classifies as a license and permit type of surety bond.
 It ensures that sellers and their businesses will abide by the state laws and regulations, pay due taxes and fees on time, and protects license buyers from license seller fraud.

 In this blog, we tackle the fishing license bond in brief; who needs a fishing license bond, how do fishing license bonds work, and how much this type of surety bond costs.

 But first, let’s ask the question: Why do you have to get a license to fish in the first place?

 When states decree fishing regulations, they apply limits to the amount any fisherman can catch and haul in a day.
 These limits are contained in the information on fishing licenses, so people who fish for personal or business reasons become informed of their fishing limits.

 No matter what state you choose to go fishing in, you will need to carry a license.
 Though requirements may vary from state to state, many states offer separate licenses for residents and non-residents that need to be followed to protect and preserve the state’s fish populations.

 Who gets fishing license bonds?